harp-project/AML-Formalization/prover/translation_techreport.md

 ## Testing before verification

 Before starting implementing the approaches above in Coq, we implemented them in Haskell, together with some of the requirements above.
 Thereafter, we utilised Haskell Quickcheck to generate random data to test the requirements for the conversion candidates.
-Up to now (19th April 2023) We found both [Name-first with custom substitutions](#name-first-with-custom-substitutions) and [Static analysis-based approach](#-tatic-analysis-based-approach) usable, thus we started investigating these.
+Up to now (19th April 2023) we found both [Name-first with custom substitutions](#name-first-with-custom-substitutions) and [Static analysis-based approach](#-tatic-analysis-based-approach) usable, thus we started investigating these.